Elsabete/school/my_greatest_fear.md

 - Their sudden movements
 - The way they stare without blinking
 - The fear of being bitten
-> “Even a picture of a snake gives me chills.”
+> Even a picture of a snake gives me chills.
 ---
 ##  Fear of the Dark
 Another fear I have is the **dark**.
 I often feel like something is hiding or watching me in the darkness.